International Public and Political Communication

-Our teaching offers a deep and critical understanding of key debates around the intersection of the media and public and political communication internationally.
-That’s why this degree offers a route into PhD study as well as a solid foundation for careers in lobbying, journalism, public relations and more.
+We teach a deep critical understanding of key debates around the intersection of the media and public and political communication internationally.
+So this degree is a good route into PhD study as well as a solid foundation for careers in lobbying, journalism, public relations and more.

 - Research Methods

 - Comparative Perspectives of Public and Political Communication

 - Introduction to Political Communication

 - Communicating with the Media

 - Dissertation (International Public and Political Communication)